exoplatform/exo-documentation/docs/Upgrade.rst

 5. Start the eXo Platform server.
 The upgrade will be run automatically.
    The startup is successful when you see a message like **INFO \| Server startup in XXXX ms**.

-6. Stop the server.

-7. Remove or rename the ``upgrade.properties`` in Step 5.
-This is to avoid running the upgrade again for next time.

-8. Restart the server, then do some tests on the upgraded version.
-See :ref:`Best practices <Upgrade.BestPractices>` for more details.

-.. note::-  eXo Platform 5.1 version requires the version 5.6.9 of
+.. note::-  eXo Platform 5.1 version requires the version 5.6 of
             Elasticsearch, you should `upgrade <https://www.elastic.co/guide/en/elasticsearch/reference/5.6/setup-upgrade.html>`__
             to this version.
 		    eXo Platform is shipped with an embedded version of Elasticsearch which **automatically starts** when eXo Platform starts.